← Back to research

 Focus ModeHighlights current sentence/paragraph, fades the rest

-MathLaTeX math with MathJax rendering
+MathLaTeX math with MathJax v4 rendering (line breaks, expanded TeX packages as of 1.13)

 TablesVisual table editing with drag-to-resize columns